 Focuses on the behavior of plasma in space environment.
 Covers the plasma parameters, waves, the planetary atmospheres, ionospheres, and magnetospheres.
 Prerequisite: Introduction to Astrophysics (PHY-241) or consent of instructor.

 PHY-411 Robotics and Advanced Electronics

 Covers both software and hardware techniques in physics.
 The software portion includes sophisticated operations datasets, such as Fourier transforms, nonlinear fits, residual analysis, statistical and characterization.
 Most of the course is dedicated to advanced electronics, microcontrollers, and computer-control of data acquisition.
 This hardware portion starts with discussions of operational amplifiers, bandpass filters, transducers, and other advanced analog electronic concepts.
 The course then moves on to the use of microcontrollers to acquire data and to perform actions in response to the inputs.
 Stepping and servo motors, sensors, and other input/output devices are some of the topics that are covered during this stage.
 Project-based work is an important part of the course.
-Prerequisite: General Physics II & Laboratory (PHY-195/-195L), Electronics PHY-125 and some background in programming are also recommended.
+Prerequisite: General Physics II & Laboratory (PHY-195/-195L), Electronics & Laboratory (PHY-155/-155L) and some background in programming are also recommended.